oceanprotocol/docs/data-farming/predictoordf.md

 Predictoor DF started counting on Nov 9, 2023, at the beginning of Data Farming Round 63 (DF63).
 It runs indefinitely.

-## Predictoor DF Rewards
+## Predictoor DF OCEAN Rewards

-Predictoor DF has two components: [OCEAN](https://oceanprotocol.com/about-us/ocean-token) rewards and [Oasis ROSE](https://www.coingecko.com/en/coins/oasis-network) rewards.

-### OCEAN Rewards

 - A special “DF buyer” bot purchases Predictoor feeds.
 It started operating on Nov 9, 2023.
 Every day, it spends 1/7 of the weekly Predictoor OCEAN budget for another 24h subscription.
 It spends an equal amount per feed.
 (Currently there are  feeds: 10 x 5min, 10 x 1h.)
-- The OCEAN comes from the Ocean DF budget, and specifically, the Active DF budget.
+- The [OCEAN](https://www.coingecko.com/en/coins/ocean-protocol) comes from the Ocean DF budget, and specifically, the Active DF budget.

-### ROSE Rewards

-- Payout happens on Mondays, 4 days after the end of the DF round.
-- ⚠️ To be counted for ROSE rewards of a given DF round, you must claim your OCEAN rewards for that DF round.
-See  [Predictoor DF user guide](predictoordf-guide.md).
-- Payout for a given predictoor is pro-rata to the net earnings of that predictoor over that DF round, specifically (total sales $ to the predictoor) minus (predictoor stake slashed due to being wrong).
-- The ROSE comes from a generous contribution of[ Oasis Protocol Foundation](https://oasisprotocol.org/) 👪🙏.

 ## How to Earn $ Via Predictoor DF